RobSpectre/Talks-Old/Your Execution Year/README.md

         - Spend smart
             - Developer time has succeeded the American dollar as the most precious resource a startup can have
-            - Always invest in speeding up your engineering team
+            - Always invest in speeding up your engineering team - and I don't mean Aeron chairs.
+Tools, gear, and great hardware.
+            - Don't be gimmicky about comp
 - Fail Fast, Often and Small
     - Learn from the cloud
         - One important architectural technique for distributed systems is the